hku-systems/SOTER/README.md

 **Output:**

-- A pdf file named `normalized_latency.pdf` in `~/atc22-artifact/SOTER/figure/`, containing the normalized inference latency of SOTER and all baselines.
+- A PDF file named `normalized_latency.pdf` in `~/atc22-artifact/SOTER/figure/`, containing the normalized inference latency of SOTER and all baselines.
 - You can also find the log files for generating figure in `~/atc22-artifact/SOTER/script/data/`

 **Expected results:**

-- The TEE-shielding system (i.e., MLCapsule) incurs the highest latency (i.e., highest bar) among all systems and models.
+- The TEE-shielding system (i.e., MLCapsule) incurs the highest latency (i.e., highest bar).
 - Partition-based systems (i.e., SOTER, AegisDNN, and eNNclave) have similar inference latency, which should be lower than MLCapsule.
-- SOTER incurs slightly higher latency than AegisDNN; eNNclave is not applicable to other models except VGG19 (i.e., N/A in figure).
+- SOTER incurs slightly higher latency than AegisDNN; eNNclave is not applicable to other models except VGG19 (i.e., N/A in the figure).

 **Important notes for Experiment 1:**